TomPace101/nanopore_diffusion/notes.md

 _TODO_ sync project (with all results files) to shared.

-_TODO_ find a way to mirror to holly and/or dlx
+_TODO_ find a way to mirror to holly and/or dlx for that matter, I'm running off the file server even on CP233 at the moment.

 _EFFORT_ we need to run for face-centered geometry as well This requires adding the interior surface to this mesh,